FluentCRM $129/Single Site | Other pricing for more sites

 How Much Does It Cost?

 There are a few different options, depending upon how many sites you need to support with FluentCRM.
+In any case, it’s a very cost-effective solution.

 In addition to the cost of the software, you also need to factor in the cost of sending emails through your preferred email provider.